atedstone/GrIS_ice_albedo_variability/README.md

 # README

+This repository contains the scripts written for the analysis and plotting of the data underlying the study Tedstone et al. 'Algal growth and weathering crust structure drive variability in Greenland Ice Sheet ice albedo'.

 ## Associated repositories

 The scripts in this repository make use of the following additional repositories:

 - `IceSurfClassifiers`.
 DOI: 10.5281/zenodo.3228329